ptitSeb/sais/README.md

 You'l need cmake (v2.8 minimum), SDL and SDL_mixer.

 It has been tested on OpenPandora.
-The Mods have not been tested yet.
+The Mods have been quickly tested and seems to work.

-To get data, go to official site of sais http://digital-eel.com/sais/ and download the full release, it's free (grab the osx version and extract the dmg data using 7z on linux).
+To get data, go to official site of sais http://digital-eel.com/sais/ and download the full release, it's free (grab the osx version and extract the dmg data using 7z on linux, or install the Windows on Wine).